 The FD first acknowledged Ms. Suzy Vares-Lum as the first Native Hawaiian mana wahine (female leader) to lead the EWC and thanked her for opening the EWC to FestPAC.
 He also acknowledged Dr. Mary Hattori, Director of the PIDP and Dr. James Viernes, Regional Engagement Officer of the PIDP as key individuals who will be assisting us with biosecurity and visa matters and Mr. Eric Chang, the EWC's Arts Program Coordinator for his assistance and coordination for today's in-person meeting.
 He also acknowledged Ms. Annie Reynolds curator of the EWC Gallery.
 The FD acknowledged Ms. de Silva for opening the preview of the Guam Exhibit.
-The FD also acknowledged Ms. Monica Guzman who was instrumental in planning and developing the Festival that was held in Guam.
+The FD also acknowledged the Guam Council of the Arts for their attendance at today's meeting and also acknowledged Ms. Monica Guzman who was instrumental in planning and developing the Festival that was held in Guam.